benmltu/scalarize/experiments/standard/README.md

 - `<seed>` specifies the initial seed for torch and numpy.
 The script will write its output file in `<dirname>/<label>/<seed>_<label>.pt` where `<seed>` is written with 4 digits with as many zeros filling in as needed.

 ## Algorithms
 There are many algorithms (`<label>`) in the repository.
-Below, we briefly list the main approaches.
+Below, we briefly describe the main approaches.

 - `sobol` implements the random search algorithm.
 - `eui` implements the expected utility improvement (EUI) acquisition function.